Bortiz25/pet-store-website/README.md

  # `.ejs` files
 - about.ejs
 - accountPage.ejs
-   Page that displays the user's information when they login
+   Page that displays the user's information when they login.
 - addProduct.ejs
     Includes the form admin users submit to add a new product.
 - adminPage.ejs